Geborgen/nordic-souls/ROADMAP.md

 - Hopefully Untarnished UI gets an update relatively soon, the screenshots of the WIP update for that mod look awesome
 - Xelzaz got a large update apparently
 - VC perk integration when :( hopefully by then (call me eminem)
+- Maybe more player homes?
+Can't have enough of those and there are barely any rn

 ## Future Updates
 - Definitely Ryn's Skyrim AIO when that releases
 - Inigo v3 where are youuuuu
 - I will not add Skyrim: Extended Cut (maybe in another modlist if I feel like ever making another modlist... that is wayy in the future)
+- Odyssey of the Dragonborn of course